 Burma Physical Map

 The terrain of Burma is a mixture of central lowlands and rugged highlands.
 For example, its major mountains include Arakan Mountains, Pegu Range, the Himalayas, the Shan Plateau, and the Tenasserim Hills.
 But its highest point is Mount Hkakabo in northern Myanmar on the border with China.
-At 5,881 meters (19,295 feet), is also the highest peak in all mainland Southeast Asia.
+At 5,881 meters (19,295 feet), is also the highest peak in all of mainland Southeast Asia.

 Burma Regions Map